Pensions (PEPP - IORP II)

 Pan-European Personal Pension Product (PEPP)

-The Regulation on a Pan-European Personal Pension Product (“PEPP”) deals with the registration, manufacturing, distribution and supervision of PEPP.
 It was adopted and published in the Official Journal of the EU in July 2019.
 It is directly applicable and started to apply on 22 March 2022.
 BIPAR and its member associations have been very active on this file all along the legislative process.

 The PEPP is an optional, 2nd regime instrument, complementary to the existing state-based (pillar 1), occupational (pillar 2) and national personal pensions (pillar 3) and has standardised key product features.